Table of Contents

-- In ancient Greek, summer marked the beginning of a new year and the beginning of preparation for the highly celebrated Olympic games.
-It’s also during this time that the festival of Kronia, honoring Cronus, was held.
+In ancient Greek, summer marked the beginning of a new year and the beginning of preparation for the highly celebrated Olympic games.
+It was also during this time that the festival of Kronia, honoring Cronus, was held.
 During this celebration, Greek’s otherwise strict social code was disregarded and slaves were served by their masters.

 The Medieval Chinese associated summer with “yin” the feminine force of the earth.
 Festivals such as “the lantern festivals” are held in honor of yin.

 Ancient Germans, Celtics, and Slavic people celebrated summer with bonfires, which they believed had the power to enhance the sun’s energy and assure a good harvest.
 The bonfires were also believed to banish evil spirits who were alleged to be strongest in the summertime.